tengrommel/example/sys/concurrency/readme.md

 the same time.

 ## The sync.Mutex and sync.RWMutex types
-> The sync.Mutex type is the Go implementation of a mutex.
-Its definition, which can be found in the mutex.go
+> The sync.Mutex type is the Go implementation of a mutex. sync.RWMutex is based on sync.RWMutex is based on sync.Mutex with the necessary additions and improvements

+Now let us talk about how sync.RWMutex improves sync.Mutex
+> Although only one function is allowed to perform write operations using a sync.RWMutex you can have multiple readers owning a sync.RWMutex mutex

 ## The context package and its advanced functionality